deitch/booster/README.md

 1. PUT update: This makes sense.
 You might be updating a single field, why should it reject it just because you didn't update them all?
 If the `name` and `email` fields are required, but you just want to update `email`, you should be able to `PUT` the follwing `{email:"mynewmail@email.com"}` without triggering any "missing field required" validation errors.
 2. POST create and `createoptional === true`: If you flag a field as `required`, but also flag it as `createoptional`, then if you are creating it, validations will ignore the `required` flag.
 Well, that's why you set it up as `createoptional` in the first place, right?

+##### default values
+If you specify a `default` value for a field, then if the field is unspecified, it will be set to this value.
+Some important points:

+* This only applies to `PUT` and `POST`. `PATCH` leaves the previous value.
+* This will only apply if there is no value given at all.
+If it is an empty string or 0 or some other "falsy" value, it will not be applied.
+* If the field is `required`, and there is a `default` value is specified, then if the `PUT` or `POST` value of the field is blank, the default value will be applied and the `required` condition will be satsified.

 ##### filters
 The filter option can be a little confusing, so here is a better explanation.